 Trimmers, on the other hand, have thinner blades and are therefore better at fine-detailing.
 They weren’t designed with thick or long hair in mind.

-However, if you don’t have a pair of clippers but do happen to have a beard trimmer, it’s certainly possible to buzz down your hair to a length where you could shave it.
+However, if you don’t have a pair of clippers but do happen to have a beard trimmer, it can be possible to buzz down *short* hair to a length where you could shave it.

 Simply trim your hair down using the beard trimmer with no guard attached.